 Seminars & Conversations

 The Virgin Islands National Park comprises over 60% of our island making it integral to the community of St. John.
 Community Matters is a seminar series intended to sponsor conversations related to conservation, sustainable development, disaster capitalism, and environmental racism.
-The series is made possible thanks to the support of the Community Foundation of the Virgin Islands and WTJX/NPR.
+The series is made possible thanks to the support of the National Endowment for the Humanities: Democracy demands wisdom, Community Foundation of the Virgin Islands and WTJX/NPR.

 Caneel Bay Teach-In